in4k/in4k.github.io/wiki/lsc-wiki-tinyelf-arm.markdown

+---
-# Tiny ELF binaries on ARM
+title: "Tiny ELF binaries on ARM"
+layout: "wiki-page"
+---

 Looks like breadbox didn't want to go down *this* rabbithole.
 So we'll have to do it instead.